Macmachi/meteocheck/README.md

 * [✅] Add a command to view weather forecasts for the upcoming 6 hours.
 * [✅] Calculate the number of sunshine hours per day for the monthly report and per month for the annual report, based on UV values.
 * [✅] Add emojis for reports.
-* Improved presentation for information with /weather and forecast commands, such as monthly or yearly reports.
+* [✅] Improved presentation for information with /weather and forecast commands, such as monthly or yearly reports.
-* Add command to view a report on all recorded data and also for sunshine?
+* [✅] Add command to view a report on all recorded data
 * [Nice to have] Add a custom command to view a report between two dates, and if no data is available, display "No data available for the selected period"

 ## 🪱 Bug
 * Check logs
-* [FutureWarning] Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '['2024-07-07T22:00:00Z']' has dtype incompatible with datetime64[ns, UTC], please explicitly cast to a compatible dtype first